qnrl/PsRule-Demo/readme.md

 | Azure.Resource.UseTags | <https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Resource.UseTags/#configure-with-bicep> |
 | Azure.Storage.Firewall | <https://azure.github.io/PSRule.Rules.Azure/en/rules/Azure.Storage.Firewall/#configure-with-bicep> |

+## Next Steps ##

+I plan to also try out rules from [PsRule.Rules.CAF](https://github.com/microsoft/PSRule.Rules.CAF).
+I will update this repository when I have done that.

 ## References ##

 This project is inspired by this blog post - [PsRule: Introduction to Infrastructure As Code (IAC) Testing](https://techcommunity.microsoft.com/t5/itops-talk-blog/psrule-introduction-to-infrastructure-as-code-iac-testing/ba-p/3580746)

+[PsRule](https://github.com/microsoft/PSRule) is an open source project hosted by Microsoft and maintained by @BernieWhite and @ms-sambell

+This repository was created by @rohancragg